AnyLog-co/documentation/examples/Network setup.md

-set authentication off    # Disable users authentication run tcp server !ip 2548   # The connection to the network nodes run rest server !ip 2549  # Enable REST calls connect dbms sqlite !db_user !db_port  system_query memory  # Use SQLite as system dbms connect dbms sqlite !db_user !db_port blockchain            # use SQLite for the blockchain ledger run blockchain sync where source = dbms and time = 30 seconds and dest = file # Copy the blockchain data to a file every 30 seconds
+set authentication off    # Disable users authentication run tcp server !ip 2548   # The connection to the network nodes run rest server !ip 2549  # Enable REST calls connect dbms system_query where type = sqlite and memory = true  # Use SQLite as system dbms

+ # use PostgreSQL to host the blockchain ledger
+connect dbms blockchain where type = psql and user = anylog and ip = 127.0.0.1 and password = demo and port = 5432
+run blockchain sync where source = dbms and time = 30 seconds and dest = file # Copy the blockchain data to a file every 30 seconds
 </pre>